sudk1896/distributedsystems/README.md

 ### Anonymous Chat

 <img align="right" src=https://s3.amazonaws.com/lowres.cartoonstock.com/telecommunications-chatting-chatroom-chatting_over_the_fence-neighbour-gossip-gri0032_low.jpg width="300"/>

-An anonymous chat API based on P2P Network.
+Design and develop an anonymous chat API based on P2P Network.
 Each peer can send messages on public chat room in anonymous way.
+The system allows the users to create new room, join in a room, leave a room and send a message on a room.
+As described in the [Java API](https://github.com/spagnuolocarmine/distributedsystems/blob/master/challenges/AnonymousChat.java).

 ---------------------------------------------------------------------------------------------------